jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ### December 10, 2014

-In the last few months we have seen a tremendous amount of positive feedback for the IBM&reg; DevOps Services Track & Plan Beta.
-Providing the ability to quickly track your work, monitor your team's activity, and plan your sprints without the tool getting in the way is our first priority.
+In the last few months, we have seen a tremendous amount of positive feedback for the IBM&reg; DevOps Services Track & Plan Beta.
+Our first priority is to provide you the ability the track your work, monitor your team's activity, and plan your sprints without the tool getting in your way.

-So we are pleased to announce that the new Track & Plan feature is now generally available for all DevOps Services projects.
+In that spirit, we are pleased to announce that the new Track & Plan feature is now generally available for all DevOps Services projects.

 Here is an overview of the changes in Track & Plan:
 * Clicking on the **Track & Plan** button will always take you to the new Track & Plan.
-You don't have to explicitly enable the new Track & Plan from the Beta Features tab of the Project Settings page.
+You don't have to explicitly enable the new Track & Plan anymore.
 * The previous version of Track & Plan is still available for a limited period of time.
 To use the previous version of Track & Plan, click the down arrow on to the **Track & Plan** button and select **Project Dashboard**.
 * The Current Work functionality will be retired in favor of the new Track & Plan.
 Clicking on the **Current Work** tab, or using a bookmark for Current Work, will always take you to the new Track & Plan.